ECE3SAT/ECE3SAT_ADCS/ADCS/Simulation/SimulationWithPID/Readme.txt

 For PID_Processing

 - Work on processing 3.3 or later

+To use it :
+- Double click on one of the processing file
+- Say yes when they ask you to create a folder
+- Put the all the files inside
-- Instal library ControlP5 and tools G4P GUI builder
+- Instal library ControlP5 and tools G4P GUI builder (tool->add a tool->libraries->find controlP5->install then tools->find G4P GUI builder->install)
+- Launch it

 editable :